 Council is involved in the management of over 250 public reserves ranging from developed sites for sporting and play, to undeveloped natural setting such as bushlands, foreshores, beaches and wetlands.
 Included are extensive areas of Crown reserves managed by Council, Council owned lands and the Coffs Coast Regional Park, managed in partnership with the NSW NPWS.
 The Coffs Harbour Open Space Strategy 2010 was prepared in order to guide the planning, development and management of these public spaces over the next ten years.
-It will be replaced by the soon to be completed Public Realm Strategy.
+It will be replaced by the soon to be completed Public Realm Strategy and the Place and Movement Strategy.